 From the Silla del Moro to Dar al-Arusa

-Below the building there are some underground passages and tunnels as well as the remnants of a staircase.
-A short distance above the Silla de Moro one finds themselves in Palacio de Dar al-Arusa also known as Casa de la Novia and Casa de la Desposada.
+Below the building, there are some underground passages and tunnels as well as the remnants of a staircase.
+A short distance above the Silla de Moro, you find yourself in Palacio de Dar al-Arusa, also known as Casa de la Novia and Casa de la Desposada.
 They were some small palaces that were also from the Nasrid period, from which only some of the beginnings of some walls and structures still remain, such as the pool in the central courtyard.
 Around that courtyard different rooms are laid out such as in traditional Nasrid homes, and even the remnants of the old pavement can be seen.

 The water system has been well preserved, with parts of a well, waterwheel and even a marble and ceramic pool being noted, which formed part of a hammam (Arabic bathhouse).

-A great way to spend a Sunday, which can be done on one of our walks.
+A great way to spend a a day in Granada, which can be done along with one of our walks.
 After walking around Cerro del Sol, head over to the other side of the Darro valley and visit the Albayzín and Sacromonte as a part of our night walk.
 Feel like joining?